resema/Notepad/_posts/2017-09-04-derivatives-with-a-computation-graph.md

 mathjax: false
 featured: false
 comments: false
-title: Derivatives with a Computation Graph
+title: 'Backpropagation: Derivatives with a Computation Graph'
 categories:
   - Mathematics
+  - Calculus
+  - Neural Network
 tags: 'Calculus, Mathematics, Coursera'
 description: Notes to the Coursera courser "DeepLearning.ai"
 headline: What to remember from Calculus
-modified: ''
-imagefeature: ''
 ---
 >&quot;Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>

-What to keep in mind regarding Calculus.
+What to keep in mind regarding Calculus for Backpropagation.

 ## Introduction
 To compute derivates in Neural Networks a Computation Graph can help.
 It contains both a forward and a back propagation.